 - Suitable pedestrian routes must be provided to all areas of the site where work activities are being undertaken.

 - Assess ALL areas where people work and/or access, such as:

 - Storage areas /containers

 - Wheel wash facilities

 - Oversites

 - Plots

 - Mixing areas

 - Silos

 - Welfare facilities etc...

 - Ensure there are segregated walkways to all areas.

-- Where possible, make use of permanent footpaths this will reduce the need to make changes.

-- Consider pedestrian 'tunnels' under scaffolds, particularly at pinch-points or along narrow roads such as drive-throughs or under loading bays where there is no other alternative to having a pedestrian footpath directly under a Loading Bay.

-- Pedestrian routes to be defined by suitable barriers, the type of barrier used is determined by the location and risk - Adjacent to vehicle/plant routes suitable solid/stable barriers must be provided and can include: - Interlinked metal 'crowd control' barriers or 'heras' fencing - Water or sand filled interlinked plastic 'jersey' barriers - Fixed barriers, i.e., timber post and rail - Crossing points identified by 'red' crossing hoops with warning signage displayed - Away from vehicle/plant such as to the rear of plots: - Metal or plastic 'crowd control' barriers - Water or sand filled plastic 'jersey' barriers - Free standing cones with cone bars - Road pins with barrier fencing and only where no services are located
+- Pedestrian routes to be defined by suitable barriers, the type of barrier used is determined by the location and risk - Adjacent to vehicle/plant routes suitable solid/stable barriers must be provided and can include: - Interlinked metal 'crowd control' barriers or 'heras' fencing - Water or sand filled interlinked plastic 'jersey' - Fixed barriers, i.e., timber post and rail - Crossing points identified by 'red' crossing hoops with warning signage displayed - Away from vehicle/plant such as to the rear of plots: - Metal or plastic 'crowd control' barriers - Water or sand filled plastic 'jersey' barriers - Free standing cones with cone bars - Road pins with barrier fencing and only where no services are located